 Breakfast food is simply the best.
 That’s why humans have been pushing the boundaries of breakfast for generations.
 First there was brunch, then breakfast for dinner.
 Yes, everyone loves breakfast food.
 In Arizona, there are countless breakfast joints that will satisfy your morning appetite.
 Still, there are a few that rise above the rest.
-Here are the nine breakfast places in Arizona.
+Here are the seven breakfast places in Arizona.

 Hash Kitchen may be the new kid on the block, but if their start is any indication they’re here to stay.
 Hash Kitchen opened in last fall and has gained a steady following by offering creative breakfast items.
 You’ll find things like Oreo cookie pancakes, s’mores French toast, and cannoli donuts on their menu.
 They’re named after their signature dish the hash, which is tossed with hash potatoes and topped with eggs and a buttermilk biscuit.
 You can get your hash with corned beef, smoked salmon, huevos rancheros and more.
 Then there’s the Bloody Mary bar.
 Hash Kitchen goes all out by letting you top your Bloody Mary with your choice of oysters, bacon, sliders, and ravioli.
 This trendy breakfast spot has a lively atmosphere to pair with great food.